ThomasLDowns/marvel_characters_data_analysis/README.md

 Has the following sections in this order, notes and labels in the notebook.

-- Number of Appearances by Alignment
+- Number of Appearances by Alignment<br>
   Which alignment of character gets the most repeat appearances?

 - Percentage of One-Off Characters per Decade